rudrasecure/aws_neo4j_map/README.md

 ### To Do
 The Target Group at the moment can only contain an EC2 instance - it needs to be expanded to cater for scenarios where a target group is backended by Lambdas or other AWS elements that can serve a Target Group

+## Contributing
+We welcome code contributions and ideas.